Do you stand for human rights?

 Then you have come to the right place!

-Internships within this area of work is not easy, or for the weak at heart.
+Internships within this area of work are not easy, or for the weak at heart.
 The law can be demanding, but also very rewarding.
 You have studied for years, now is the time for you to gain invaluable hands-on experience.
 With the knowledge you can get from an internship in this industry, you can enter the world prepared for any and all situations.
-If you are goal orientated, motivated to making a change and love big challenges, then this may be the ideal opportunity.
+If you are goal orientated, motivated to make a change and love big challenges, then this may be the ideal opportunity.

 Depending on their field of interest candidates may be involved in drafting legal documentation, doing research, interviewing clients, assisting with procedures and even providing legal advice.
 Candidates can apply by companies, businesses and even corporations within this field of service.